MicrosoftDocs/sdk-api/sdk-api-src/content/webservices/ne-webservices-ws_type.md

 <a href="/windows/win32/api/webservices/ne-webservices-ws_xml_reader_encoding_type">WS_FIELD_NILLABLE</a> | <b>WS_FIELD_OPTIONAL</b> | <b>WS_FIELD_NILLABLE_ITEM</b></li>
 </ul>
 A nil value is represented by setting the bytes field to <b>NULL</b> and specifying a length of 0.
-                    A nil array is distinquished from an empty array based on whether or not the bytes field is
+                    A nil array is distinguished from an empty array based on whether or not the bytes field is
-                    <b>NULL</b> or not when the length is zero.
+                    <b>NULL</b> when the length is zero.

 A <a href="/windows/desktop/api/webservices/ns-webservices-ws_default_value">WS_DEFAULT_VALUE</a> may be specified for this type.